NRCan/CanCurve/docs/source/03_tutorials.rst

 ==========================

 This section contains a collection of tutorials with example data and results.
-Be sure to read and follow the `Getting Started Section <sec01-gettingStarted>` before attempting these tutorials.
+Be sure to read and follow the :ref:`Getting Started Section <sec01-gettingStarted>` before attempting these tutorials.

 .. _sec03-tut01: